psganesh/TestNotes/AWS_Notes.md

       - Backups are taken on defined window. suspended during that time.
     - Database snapshots
       - Manual (user initiated).
 They are stored even after delete the original RDS instance, unlike automated backups.
-  - Restoring backups => restored version of DB will be new RDS instance with new DNS endpoint (ie., orginal.eu-west-1.rds.amazonaws.com => restored.eu-west-1.rds.amazonaws.com)
+  - Restoring backups => restored version of DB will be new RDS instance with new DNS endpoint (ie., original.eu-west-1.rds.amazonaws.com => restored.eu-west-1.rds.amazonaws.com)
   - Encryption
     - supported for MySQL, Oracle, SQL Server, PostgreSQL, MariaDB & Aurora.
     - done using AWS Key Management service (KMS).
     - once RDS instance is encrypted, data stored also encrypted.
     - At present, encrypting an existing DB instance is not supported.
-    - To use amazon RDS encryption for existing, 1. create snapshot 2. copy snaphot 3. encrypt the copy
+    - To use amazon RDS encryption for existing, 1. create snapshot 2. copy snapshot 3. encrypt the copy
   - Multi AZ
     - DR only.
 (US-EAST-1A <=> US-EAST-1B).
-Any change in 1A will be synchronizely replicated to 1B (diff AZ).
+Any change in 1A will be synchronously replicated to 1B (diff AZ).
 If 1A is failed due to Disaster, then 1B will be pointed.
     - RDS is dealt with DNS (gane.xxxxxxx.eu-west-1.rds.amazonaws.com). if primary DB is failed, then the secondary IP address will be mapped with this DNS (during fail over).
     - not for improving performance.
 Only for DR.
     - SQL Server, Oracle, MySQL Server, Postgre SQL, MariaDB